fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

  Once both the 'n' and 'o' are adequately spaced their sidebearings can be used to create the sidebearings for an array of other characters, for example;

-- the right side bearing of the 'o' can be used for the right side bearing of the 'c', 'd', 'e', and 'q'.
+- The right side bearing of the 'o' can be used for the right side bearing of the 'c', 'd', 'e', and 'q'.

-- the left side bearing of the 'o' can be used for the left side bearing of the 'b' and 'p'.
+- The left side bearing of the 'o' can be used for the left side bearing of the 'b' and 'p'.

-- the right side bearing of the 'n' can be used for the left side bearing of the 'h' and 'm'.
+- The right side bearing of the 'n' can be used for the left side bearing of the 'h' and 'm'.

-- the left side bearing of the 'n' can be used for the left side bearing of the 'b', 'h', 'k', 'm', 'p' and 'r'.
+- The left side bearing of the 'n' can be used for the left side bearing of the 'b', 'h', 'k', 'm', 'p' and 'r'.

 Note - the above should be used as a guide only that can be used as a super effective starting point for finding correct values for these side bearings.